Phi Beta Sigma: Phi Beta Sigma's contributions to the Harlem Renaissance

 The 1920s also witnessed the birth of the Harlem Renaissance - a flowering of African-American cultural and intellectual life that began to be absorbed into mainstream American culture.
 Phi Beta Sigma fraternity brother Alain LeRoy Locke is unofficially credited as the "Father of the Harlem Renaissance."
 His philosophy served as a strong motivating force in keeping the energy and passion of the Movement at the forefront.
 In addition to Locke, Sigma brothers James Weldon Johnson and A. Philip Randolph were participants in this creative emergence, led primarily by the African-American community based in the neighborhood of Harlem in New York City.

-On January 31, 1920, Phi Beta Sigma was incorporated in the district of Washington, D.C. and became known as Phi Beta Sigma Fraternity, Incorporated.
+On January 31, 1920, Phi Beta Sigma was incorporated in the district of Washington, D.C., and became known as Phi Beta Sigma Fraternity, Incorporated.

 In November 1921, the first volume of the Phi Beta Sigma Journal was published.
 The journal was the official organ of the fraternity; Eugene T. Alexander was named its first editor.
 The following month, the fraternity held its 1921 Conclave at Morris Brown College in Atlanta, Georgia.
 This conference saw the first-ever inter-fraternity conference between Phi Beta Sigma and Omega Psi Phi.
 This would lead to the first inter-fraternity council meeting between the two organizations the following spring in Washington, D.C.

 In 1922, Founder Taylor called for the assembly of the Black Greek-lettered organizations of Howard University to discuss the formation of a governing council.
 Although the efforts of Taylor failed on that particular day, they would sow the seeds for what was to become the National Pan-Hellenic Council eight years later.

 In March 1924, the name of the fraternity's official publication, The Phi Beta Sigma Journal, was changed to The Crescent Magazine.
 The magazine's name change was suggested by members of the Mu chapter at Lincoln University to reference the symbolic meaning of the crescent to the fraternity.
 At the 1924 conclave, a special exhibit introduced the concept of the "Bigger and Better Negro Business".
 This would lead to the establishment of Bigger and Better Business as a national program at the 1925 conclave.
-At the 1928 Conclave, held in Louisville, Kentucky, the tradition of branding the skin with a hot iron, as a part of the initiation process was officially sanctioned by the fraternity.
+At the 1928 Conclave, held in Louisville, Kentucky, the tradition of branding the skin with a hot iron was officially sanctioned by the fraternity as part of its initiation process.